BMW E90 M3 vs E39 M5: Acceleration, Handling, Tuning & Reliability

 The E39 M5 has a more premium interior with more comfort than the E90 M3

 As far as comfort goes, the E39 M5 definitely has an edge over the E90 M3.
 It’s more spacious and laid out more comfortably for passengers, with more room on the back seats.
 Not to mention its suspension is softer which leads to better ride quality for passengers.
-The E39 M5 is definitely the way to go if you use the back seats often.
+If you frequently use the back seats, the E39 M5 seems to be the better choice.

 BMW E90 M3 vs E39 M5: Price & value

 In recent years, the prices of both the BMW E90 M3 and the E39 M5 have skyrocketed.
-The E90 M3 can now be had for around ~$30K USD, and the E39 M5 for around ~$55K USD.
-This is for samples with relatively low mileage.
+The E90 M3 can now be had for around ~$30K USD, and the E39 M5 for around ~$60K USD.
+These prices correspond to models with relatively low mileage.

-We consider E90 M3 is the better value out of the two.
+We consider E90 M3 to be the better value out of the two.
 It is a newer model with updated features, an incredible-sounding V8, and timeless looks.
-It is also more fuel-efficient than the E39 M5 and can be equipped with a dual-clutch transmission for a more comfortable and laid-back driving experience.
+It is also more fuel-efficient than the E39 M5 and can be had with a dual-clutch transmission for a more comfortable and laid-back driving experience.

-So, which one is better?
-The E90 M3 or the E39 M5?
-That’s tough to say.
-Both cars offer incredible performance, legendary V8 engines, and timeless styling, but each has unique strengths and weaknesses.
+Choosing between the E90 M3 and the E39 M5 is indeed tough.
+Both cars offer incredible performance, legendary V8 engines, and timeless styling, each having its own unique strengths and weaknesses.

-If you’re looking for an ultimate track weapon, then the E90 M3 is probably your best bet.
+If your focus is on ultimate track performance, then the E90 M3 is probably your best bet.
 However, if you want a more well-rounded luxury performance car that’s just as at home in the city as it is on the racetrack, then the E39 M5 is tough to beat as it offers excellent performance and sublime comfort.